Advik-B/CMPDL/README.md

 ### How it works

-Every modpack is a zip file, In that zip file...
-And in that zip file, there is a file called `manifest.json`
+Every modpack is a zip file, In that zip file... there is a file called `manifest.json`

 In `manifest.json` there is info about: